mikelawrence/RPi-Hat-Thermocouple/README.md

 If the time is not correct connect the Raspberry Pi to a network via Ethernet or WiFi and allow it synchronize with Internet time servers or set the time manually.
 Once the time is correct issue this command `sudo hwclock -w`.
 This will set the RTC time to current system time.
 The next time the Raspberry Pi is booted it will get it's time from the RTC.

 ### Using the DS18S20 1-Wire Thermometer
 [Here](https://github.com/timofurrer/w1thermsensor) is a nice 1-Wire python library that also supports command line reading of the temperature.
-This library is most likely installed but if not install it with `sudo apt-get install python3-w1thermsensor`.
+If you get a 'command not found' then install it with `sudo apt-get install python3-w1thermsensor`.

 Now test the Thermocouple Hat's DS18S20 temperature sensor with `pi@raspberrypi:~ $`.
 ```